cferdinandi/tabby/README.md

 Tabby works in all modern browsers, and IE 9 and above.

 Tabby is built with modern JavaScript APIs, and uses progressive enhancement.
 If the JavaScript file fails to load, or if your site is viewed on older and less capable browsers, all content will be displayed by default.
 If you need to support older browsers, you can still [download the jQuery version of Tabby on GitHub](https://github.com/cferdinandi/tabby/tree/archive-v2).

+## How to Contribute

+In lieu of a formal style guide, take care to maintain the existing coding style.
+Don't forget to update the version number, the changelog (in the `readme.md` file), and when applicable, the documentation.